jls42/leapmultix/README.en.md

 **Lazy Loading**: Modules are loaded on demand to optimize initial performance.

+**Event Bus**: Decoupled communication between components via the event system.

 ### Tests

-The project includes a comprehensive test suite:
+The project includes a complete test suite:

 - Unit tests for core modules
 - Integration tests for components